Give your simulator superpowers

 }

 These two methods suspend the current task until the given closure is called to trigger the continuation of the async-await method.
-In other words: you’ll have to make sure to call the continuation closure based on the callback of your own closure-based method.
+In other words, you’ll have to make sure to call the continuation closure based on the callback of your closure-based method.
 In our example, this comes down to calling the continuation with our result value returned from the original fetch images callback.

 Picking the right async-await refactor method for your project

 These three refactor options should be enough to convert your existing code into async alternatives.
-Depending on the size of your project and the amount of time you have for the refactor you might want to pick a different refactor option.
-Though, I would strongly advise progressively applying changes since it allows you to isolate parts that changed, making it easier to test whether your changes work as expected.
+Depending on the size of your project and the amount of time you have for the refactor, you might want to pick a different refactor option.
+However, I would strongly advise progressively applying changes since it allows you to isolate parts that changed, making it easier to test whether your changes work as expected.

 Solving the “Reference to captured parameter ‘self’ in concurrently-executing code” error